STOCK RANKINGS, SCREENERS & INVESTING SYSTEMS

 Choosing the Universe

 A universe is the defined set of stocks a ranking is allowed to score.
-Different strategies may eventually use different universes depending on what they are trying to capture, while the published Quality Stocks ranking currently starts from a liquid North American and Atlantic-market universe.
+Different strategies can use different universes depending on what they are trying to capture.
+The current public rankings use a liquid North American and Atlantic-market universe so the models compare tradeable stocks on cleaner terms.

 Universes are shaped as much by what they exclude as by what they include.
 It is common to leave out groups whose financial statements don't translate cleanly into the ranking's metrics, for example early-stage biotech, where value depends more on trial results than on current fundamentals, or certain financial stocks, whose accounting can be misread by ratios built for operating companies.
 Narrowing the universe this way keeps the score comparing like with like.